kanami-h/kanami-portfolio/src/projects/ecycle.md

 ---
+title: Solving UX problems on an electric bike rental app
-title: eCycle Case Study
+stack: UX Case Study
-stack: Competitive Analysis, User Persona, Storyboard, Brand Guide, Wireframes, Prototype
 slug: ecycle-case-study
 date: 2021-01-01 00:00:00 +0000
 thumb: ../images/thumbs/ecycle.jpg
-featuredImg: ../images/featured/toribo.png
+featuredImg: ../images/featured/ecycle.png
 ---

-## Summary

 **The eCycle** is an e-bike sharing company that provides electric bikes to people in Canada.
 Customers can rent a bike and return to the nearest stations located all across the city.